euonymos/CIPs/CIP-?/README.md

 ## Specification

-The various BLS12-381-specific operations for the scalar field $F_r$ including Montgomery multiplication are implemented in [blst](https://github.com/supranational/blst/blob/e99f7db0db413e2efefcfd077a4e335766f39c27/bindings/blst.h#L88-L105) library, which is already a dependency for the [cardano-base](https://github.com/IntersectMBO/cardano-base/blob/master/cardano-crypto-class/src/Cardano/Crypto/EllipticCurve/).
+The various BLS12-381-specific operations for the scalar field $F_r$, including Montgomery multiplication are implemented in [blst](https://github.com/supranational/blst/blob/e99f7db0db413e2efefcfd077a4e335766f39c27/bindings/blst.h#L88-L105) library, which is already a dependency for the [cardano-base](https://github.com/IntersectMBO/cardano-base/blob/master/cardano-crypto-class/src/Cardano/Crypto/EllipticCurve/).
 It has been used for implementing [CIP-381](https://cips.cardano.org/cip/CIP-0381) and [CIP-133](https://cips.cardano.org/cip/CIP-0133).
-Basically, we would like to expose several additional functions from this library in Plutus API.
+Basically, we would like to expose several additional functions from this library in the Plutus API.

 ### New types definition

-To represent a scalar in $F_r$ stored in the Montgomery form a new opaque type `bls12_381_fr` (which corresponds to `blst_fr` type) can be used along with introducing and eliminating from/to a _byte array_:
+To represent a scalar in $F_r$ stored in the Montgomery form, a new opaque type `bls12_381_fr` (which corresponds to `blst_fr` type) can be used along with introducing and eliminating functions from/to a _byte array_:

 ```
 bytestring_to_bls12_381_fr: [bool, 𝚋𝚢𝚝𝚎𝚜𝚝𝚛𝚒𝚗𝚐] -> bls12_381_fr
 bls12_381_fr_to_bytestring :: [bool, bls12_381_fr] -> 𝚋𝚢𝚝𝚎𝚜𝚝𝚛𝚒𝚗𝚐
 ```

-The conversion is little-endian if the first arguemn is `false` and big-endian if it is `true`.
+The conversion is little-endian if the first argument is `false` and big-endian if it is `true`.
-We prefer not to choose name `bls12_381_scalar` to avoid name clashes with existing functions for _scalar multiplication_ like `bls12_381_G1_scalarMul`.
+We prefer not to choose the name `bls12_381_scalar` to avoid name clashes with existing functions for _scalar multiplication_ like `bls12_381_G1_scalarMul`.

 ### Function definition

-In addition to convertion functions mentioned in the previous section, we propose to define the only function for Montgomery modular multiplication **bls12_381_fr_mul** as follows:
+In addition to the conversion functions mentioned in the previous section, we propose to define the only function for Montgomery modular multiplication **bls12_381_fr_mul** as follows:

 ```
 bls12_381_fr_mul :: [bls12_381_fr, bls12_381_fr] -> bls12_381_fr
 ```

-TBD: Scalar and multi-scalar multiplication in $G1$ and $G2$ are typical downstream functions for `bls12_381_fr` values, but in the current Plutus they use integers, i.e., double conversion is needed:
+TBD: Scalar and multi-scalar multiplication in $G1$ and $G2$ are typical downstream functions for `bls12_381_fr` values, but in the current Plutus, they take integers, i.e., double conversion is needed:
 `bls12_381_fr -> bytestring -> integer` to call them.
-The underlying `blst` functions take a pointer to raw bytes, i.e. `const byte *scalar`, so probably we should consider ways of simplifying this by either having scalar multiplication that works with byte arrays or providing a function to go directly form `bls12_381_fr` to `integer`.
+The underlying `blst` functions take a pointer to raw bytes, i.e., `const byte *scalar`, so probably we should consider trying to simplify that by either having scalar multiplication that works with byte arrays or providing a function to go directly from `bls12_381_fr` to `integer`.
+Or, we can use values of type `bls12_381_fr` directly, though it might be a way too radical change for Plutus.

 TBD: Additionally, we might consider adding some other functions that `blst` [provides](https://github.com/supranational/blst/blob/e99f7db0db413e2efefcfd077a4e335766f39c27/bindings/blst.h#L88-L105).

 ### Cost model

-The computational impact of Montgomery multiplication is straightforward, since values of type `bls12_381_fr` are statically limited to 255 bits, so for newly added `bls12_381_fr_mul` function we can use a static cost model.
+The computational impact of Montgomery multiplication is straightforward, since the values of type `bls12_381_fr` are statically limited to 255 bits, so for the newly added `bls12_381_fr_mul` function we can use a very simple static cost model.

-TDB: Introducing of this type potentially allows simplifying cost models for some other functions.
+TDB: Introduction of `bls12_381_fr` type potentially allows simplifying cost models for some other functions.
 Currently, scalars have to be reduced modulo the order of the group before being passed to the `blst` functions, see [cardano-base](https://github.com/IntersectMBO/cardano-base/blob/6f9c20abdd3010e5a25356580cc968ba430101ad/cardano-crypto-class/src/Cardano/Crypto/EllipticCurve/BLS12_381/Internal.hs#L521).